manuelbb-upb/Compromise.jl/docs/src/models.md

 init_models(mop::AbstractMOP, n_vars, scaler)::AbstractMOPSurrogate=nothing
 ````

-It is trained with the update method.
+It is trained with the update method `update_models!`.

+!!! note
+    This method should always return `nothing`, **unless** you want to stop the algorithm.
+    Every other return value stops the algoritm and  `GenericStopping(ret_val)` is returned
+    as the stop code.
+    The constructor of `GenericStopping` logs the `ret_val`, so you could return a string
+    explaining the reason for stopping.

 ````julia
 function update_models!(